-Cuttack City: 13 COVID-19 Positive Cases Detected, 15 Recover - Pragativadi
+Cuttack City: 13 COVID-19 positive cases detected, 15 recover - Pragativadi

 Cuttack: As many as 13 COVID-19 positive cases were reported today in the Millenium City, the Cuttack Municipal Corporation (CMC) informed.

-As per the CMC, of the 13 COVID-19 positive cases detected in the city, 02 are from Institutional Quarantine, 05 are from Home Quarantine and 06 are Local Contact Cases.
+As per the CMC, of the 13 COVID-19 positive cases detected in the city, 8 are from Home Quarantine and 5 are Local Contact Cases.

 “Another 15 recoveries have been reported recently,” the CMC said while appreciating the efforts of all doctors & healthcare staff.